jonathancrabtree/cfde-submit/docs/index.md

 ### Terminology

 The [Common Fund Data Ecosystem (CFDE)](https://www.nih-cfde.org/) is an initiative of the National Institutes of Health's Common Fund.
 The Common Fund sponsors several large biomedical initiatives that either span multiple institutes or have no institute as a home.
 Each of these initiatives is focused on a specific biomedical research issue.
-For example, the [Kids First](https://kidsfirstdrc.org/) initiative is focused on pediatric cancer, and the [SPARC](https://commonfund.nih.gov/sparc/sparc4-sp4) initiative focuses on interconnections and interactions between the human nervous system and specific organs.
+For example, the [Kids First](https://kidsfirstdrc.org/) initiative is focused on pediatric cancer and birth defects, and the [SPARC](https://commonfund.nih.gov/sparc/sparc4-sp4) initiative focuses on interconnections and interactions between the human nervous system and specific organs.

 Within each Common Fund initiative, a **Data Coordinating Center (DCC)** is responsible for gathering the data produced by initiative partners and making that data available to the research community at large, subject to data access agreements.
 Each Common Fund DCC currently uses its own methods and tools to carry out its mission, so researchers who need to access data must work directly with each relevant DCC, and may need to familiarize themselves with several different data access systems.